MDelarosa1993/Tea_Subscriptions/README.md

 ### Overview

 **Tea Subscription App** is a React-based application where users can explore different tea subscriptions, learn about tea details, and search for specific teas.
-This project allows users to view subscription options, browse teas, and explore various features like a search bar to filter subscriptions and teas.
+This project allows users to view subscription options, browse teas, and explore various features like a search bar to filter subscriptions.

 ![react-take-home-screenshot](image.png)